LorenzDuremdes/Second-Brain/social mirroring.md

 	1. people are even more likely to purchase a product if its brand name shares initial letters with their own name
 4. people are more likely to identify separations^[Influence, New and Expanded: The Psychology of [[persuasion]], p.
 9]

+# problems
+1. how did they try to solve the following?^[Influence, New and Expanded The Psychology of Persuasion by Robert B. Cialdini, p.
+89–90]

+   white college students who anticipated a conversation with a black student and then actually engaged in the conversation had underestimated their true enjoyment of the conversation itself because, beforehand, they’d focused too much on perceived differences from their partner

+   when, in exactly the same experimental situation, a different sample of students was asked to pay attention to any similarities with their future conversation partners, everything changed.
+This strategic focus on genuine similarities corrected the negative outlook white students carried into their conversations.

 # related
 1. [[familiarity heuristic]]